mitchlloyd/mitchlloyd.github.io/_posts/2017-01-27-react-shallow-rendering.md

 calls the function that was passed in and it implicitly depends on `mapIt`.
 If only we could untangle these dependencies, this would be a lot easier to test.

-We'll untangle by moving the co-ordination of these functions into a new function that composes them.
+We'll untangle by moving the coordination of these functions into a new function that composes them.

 ```js